 Welcome to the Timberjack Ultramarathon and trail carnival.
+This race is graciously approved and permitted within the Deschutes National Forest.
 Experience the Trail Running Capital of North America!
 Ponderosa and lodgepole pines line the course as you roll along ancient volcanoes and the Deschutes River valley.
 Start and finish along the Cascade Lakes Scenic Byway in the shadow of the majestic Mount Bachelor.

-The Timberjack is certified, sanctioned, insured, and holds all applicable permits.
+BACK FOR 2023 - THE CARNIVAL GAMES and the 100k!!!!
+The Timberjack is sanctioned, insured, and holds all applicable permits.
 No part of this is half-assed.
 A portion of the proceeds from this event is donated to the Central Oregon Trail Alliance (COTA) who build and maintain the awesome trail systems here in Bend. https://www.cotamtb.com/

 Anyone good enough to volunteer with us will receive an event shirt as well as big discounts on future events.
 Want a free entry to next year's Timberjack?
 Well here you go.

 We'll need help with aid stations and sweepers.
 Please see details by clicking the green "Volunteer" button above.